JoseRZapata/TempoAES42/README.md

-# AES 42 Tempo Evaluation Data
+# AES 42 Audio Tempo Evaluation Data

 This repo contains the code in a [jupyter notebook](https://github.com/JoseRZapata/TempoAES42/blob/master/TempoEvaluationAES42.ipynb) to reproduce all of the analyses from the audio tempo evaluation paper: